 I'm using Bridgy and I can see it sending mentions, but they never seem to appear on my moderation page.

 Busy weekend ahoy - Anfield tonight, to watch the mighty #ncfc return to the premier league.
 Marple Beer Run tomorrow, to run as fast as I can without vomiting.

 and thinking about it, two things are obviously missing from everything open and indieweb out there atm - tags and the focusing/surfacing of creative commons content.

 A real thrill I had early on in the mid/late 2000s was uploading some relatively inane image, say a cute donkey, only to vanity search my name later on and discover it used in some random local US newspaper.

 upon further digging, I've registered for the pixelfed beta instance.
 Very much not for me.
 Too streamy, no real organisation (I'd love tags, but albums would be fine), privacy options too simple - very much attracting the instagram rather than me.
 Might hack together a piwiki server in the interim.
 Much rather that than give it all over to yet another cloud company.

 Anyone #selfhosting / #federating their own photos?
 I have 4gb downloaded from flickr and not really sure what to do with them.
 The two leading choices seem to be #piwigo (I like that it's extensible, but feels pretty heavyweight/wordpressy, no #activitypub) and #pixelfed (looks modern, but a bit too instagrammy, and relatively "young").

 Would love to hear others' experiences. (excuse the tagspam, throwing stuff at a wall here :D)

-Tech Lead at BBC Sport.
-Streak #Runner.
+Help make websites at BBC.
+Streak Runner.
 Dickhead.
 Words, opinions, and swear words are all mine.
 Obviously.

 Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!